character-ignotus/Project--Rock_Paper_Scissors/README.md

 # Project: "Rock Paper Scissors"

 ### Description of project:
 A web page in which a simple implementation of a classic game of "rock paper scissors" is made using JavaScript, HTML, CSS & DOM Manipulation.
+The theme of the game regarding the color palette & the images is based on the popular series of games, "Fallout".

 ### Acquired skills through the project: